-Known for being the oldest zoo in Germany, the Berlin zoo is one of the most modern and popular animal sanctuaries in Europe and is a highlight for the whole family.
-Holding around 25,000 animals from more than 2,000 species, it's the most extensive collection in the world.
-The Zoo-Aquarium is the largest public aquarium in the world.
-The zoo has a big cat house, a hippopotamus house and a nocturnal animal house, as well as the biggest bird house in Europe.
+Known for being the oldest zoo in Germany, the Berlin Zoo is one of the most modern and popular animal sanctuaries in Europe and is a treat for the whole family.
+With 20,000 animals from more than 1,300 species, it has the most extensive collection in the world that includes elephants, giraffes, gorillas, and Germany’s only giant pandas.
+The zoo also has a big cat house, a hippopotamus house, a nocturnal animal house, and the biggest bird house in Europe.

-In the 19th century, nature expert Alexander von Humboldt, African explorer Martin Hinrich Lichtenstein and the landscape designer Peter Joseph Lenné elected opening a zoological garden in Berlin.
-After three years of large scale construction, the site opened its gates to the public in 1844.
-Their first selections of animals were ones that King Friedrich Wilhelm IV donated from his menagerie and peasantry in the Tiergarten.
-Over the years, the area of the zoo was redesigned and extended a number of times to accommodate the growing popularity of the site.
-Of the 3700 animals it housed before the Second World War, only 91 survived, and many of its buildings were destroyed needing to be repaired and restored.
-Today, the Zoologischer Garten is one of Berlin's most visited attractions.
-As well as the Zoologischer Garten, the Zoo-Aquarium, which you can also visit separately, has facilities for sharks, stingrays and coral reef fish.
-The terrariums contain insects, amphibians and reptiles.
+This world-famous zoo came into being in the mid 19th century as a collaborative effort of naturalist Alexander von Humboldt, African explorer Martin Hinrich Lichtenstein and landscape designer Peter Joseph Lenné.
+After three years of construction, the site opened its gates to the public in 1844.
+Their first animals were donated to the zoo by King Friedrich Wilhelm IV from his menagerie and peasantry in the Tiergarten.
+Over the years, the area of the zoo has been redesigned and extended a number of times to accommodate its growing population of animals.
+During the Second World War, the zoo faced grim times with only 91 of its 3700 animals surviving the war and most of the buildings destructed.
+Today, this zoological garden is one of Berlin's most visited attractions.